Shoji Gatoh

+Linguistic influence

+Gatoh coined the phrase burakku tekunoroji, a Romanji rending of "black" and "technology".
+He used the phrase in Full Metal Panic! to refer to the fictional types of technology so advanced that they exceed present human understanding.
+Burakku tekunoroji was translated into Chinese as heikeji, which retains the connotation of ineffable power but not the existential concerns in Gatoh's usage.
+Heikeji became popularised in China in 2016, where it refers to transformative technology (such as artificial intelligence) that may radically reshape the world for the better.

 2019 Greta Thunberg Twitter controversy

 On December 7, 2019, Shoji Gatoh posted controversial remarks to his Twitter feed in response to an NHK report about teenage environmental activist Greta Thunberg's appearance at COP25, a climate change conference in Spain.
 The comments read, "I hate that kid.
 If I was the ruler of the world, I would steal everything from her, knock her into the depths of despair and ridicule her.
 On top of that, I'd feed her a delicious, piping hot steak and watch her shed bitter tears.
-I’d love to see that."
+I'd love to see that."
 Gatoh later removed his tweet in response to public backlash and apologized for writing it.

 Tetsuro Kasahara, who illustrated the manga Full Metal Panic!
 Zero, tweeted in response, "I did the art for a manga created by this person, but I don't agree with his remarks.
 I will no longer do any promotion for Full Metal Panic!
 Zero, nor draw any continuation.
 I will also donate any profits from the manga to environmental groups."
 Following the apology of Gatoh, he retracted this statement.